sebseager/tin/README.md

-# TIM - TIM Isn't Nano
+# TIN - TIN Isn't Nano

 A text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).